My prices and times are (very slightly!) changing from 3rd February 2020.

 I’m often fully or nearly fully booked a couple of weeks in advance, although it’s always worth sending me an email to see if a cancellation has come in.
 My evening appointments especially can get booked up quickly, but I usually have some daytime availability during the week.

-As Rolfing is not a single-session therapy (you’re welcome to try it as a one-off, of course, but it is intended and more beneficial as a series of ten sessions), I try to ensure that my regular clients can access the times and days they prefer.
+As Rolfing is not a single-session therapy, I try to ensure that my regular clients can access the times and days they prefer.
+You’re welcome to try it as a one-off, of course, but it is intended and more beneficial as a series of ten sessions.

 If you are looking to come regularly at a particular time or day (especially evenings), you may need to wait 3-4 weeks to start your series, but you are then welcome to book several sessions in advance so that you can plan ahead.
 Most clients come once a week or once a fortnight, but nothing is set in stone, and if that frequency would be difficult for you to finance, or if your schedule is very changeable, you are also welcome to come less frequently or take a more ad-hoc approach.